 This project has been years in the making and shows how patience can pay off.
 With a name like “Lake 21” you’d be excused for assuming this was an unnoteworthy lake.
 But, in fact this is a very special lake that has long been sought after for Sibley State Park.
-With our acquisition and restoration of the final privately owned parcel along Lake 21, it now offers a stunningly natural lake experience—something quite rare in this part of the state.
+With our acquisition, restoration and conveyance of the final privately owned parcel along Lake 21, it now offers a stunningly natural lake experience—something quite rare in this part of the state.

 Retired park manager Dave Lais remembers discussions with the landowner years ago.
 At that time the landowner was scaling back operations on his minimal-frills resort along the lake.
 But alas, the sale didn’t work out then.
 Timing is critical in land deals and while there was a close call with a sale for high-end development, which would have precluded the potential to ever incorporate into the park, that didn’t happen either.